ouhibyann/Service-Oriented-Architecture/README.md

 # Docker build and run

   * ms-basket :
-        docker build -t ms-basket .
+     `docker build -t ms-basket .`
-        docker run -d -p 9090:8090 ms-basket
+     `docker run -d -p 9090:8090 ms-basket`
   * ms-membership :
-        docker build -t ms-membership
+      `docker build -t ms-membership`
-        docker run -d -p 9070:8070 ms-membership
+      `docker run -d -p 9070:8070 ms-membership`
   * ms-product :
-        docker build -t ms-product
+      `docker build -t ms-product`
-        docker run -d -p 9060:8060 ms-product
+      `docker run -d -p 9060:8060 ms-product`

 # Curl API with Postman

-Packages will be provided - external - with the project to test the all the services via Postman.
+Packages will be provided upon request - external - with the project to test the all the services via Postman.
-Warning !!!
-The provided requests are written with my own docker deamon IP address (192.168.99.100), you should replace it with your own IP address.
+**Warning !!!** The provided requests are written with my own docker deamon IP address (192.168.99.100), you should replace it with your own IP address.

 # Running Tests